VictorAung/Ourly/README.md

 Our second screen gives our clients the option to copy and clear all the user information in the system.
 The app provides all user data in a CSV compatible format for an easy way to import to spreadsheets or other apps.

 ### Usage
-We currently have our solution built and exported as an apk that can used on android emulators and devices.
+We currently have our solution built and exported as an APK that can used on Android emulators and devices.
+You can find it in the finished APK folder.
 If you'd like to run it on iOS instead, install these: react, react-native, expo, and react-native-dialog.

 ### Next Steps
 Our next steps include: setting up a back end database instead of storing user information locally, having alternative sign in methods (QR codes), and putting our app on the iOS App Store and the Google Play Store.